×

 • Quechua is spoken as a national language in: Bolivia, Ecuador, Peru.

 You will also get to know the continents where Spanish and Quechua speaking countries lie.
-Based on the number of people that speak these languages, the position of Spanish language is 2 and position of Quechua language is not available.
+Based on the number of people that speak these languages, the position of Spanish language is 2 and position of Quechua language is 23.
 Find all the information about these languages on Spanish and Quechua.

 Spanish and Quechua Language History